West Horsley: Sheepleas open space

 The Sheepleas Woods are a beech woodland and grassland on the northern downslopes of the ridge of hills known as the North Downs in the extreme south of the village, and stretch to 103 ha (1.03 km2) within the Area of Outstanding Natural Beauty.

 Upper Common

 This similar sized and shaped area of woodland is slightly higher than Sheepleas open space.

 The Raleigh School

-The Raleigh School is a popular two-form entry co-educational primary academy.
-It is an inclusive school which takes children from 4 to 11, and also has a privately run Nursery on site that admits children from the age of 2 1/2.
-The vast majority of children move on at age 11, to the Howard of Effingham School.
+The Raleigh School is a two-form entry co-educational primary academy.
+It takes children from 4 to 11, and also has a privately-run nursery on site that admits children from the age of 2 1/2.

 Transport

 The village is served by Horsley railway station, in the nearby village of East Horsley.

 It lies on the A246, and south of the M25 and the A3.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).